 - Efficiency: Employees save time since they don’t need to take their check to the bank or bother depositing checks electronically.
 Instead, their funds are just waiting for them on payday.
 Employers also free up time by avoiding manual paycheck processing each pay period.

-- Reduced costs: Employees avoid check-cashing fees and employers save on expenses associated with paper checks, paycheck production, and lost or stolen checks.
+- Reduced costs: Employees avoid check-cashing fees and employers save on expenses associated with paper checks, paycheck production, lost or stolen checks or courier penalty fees.
 Although electronic pay methods may have associated fees, the overall cost is typically lower and more predictable.

 - Security: With direct deposit, employees don’t need to stress about losing their paychecks since funds are automatically deposited into their accounts.
 Employers also eliminate fraud concerns, such as the cashing of lost or stolen checks.